Thonbanhla

 Thonbanhla (သုံးပန်လှ, /my/; lit.
 'Beautiful in Three Ways') is the fifth of the official 37 nats in the Burmese pantheon.
 She is often associated with extraordinary beauty, tragedy, and divine transformation.

-According to one legend, she was a native of Takunnwan, a Mon village, and was described as "beautiful in three ways within one day."
-Because of this, she was given to King Duttabaung of Sri Kshetra (Pyay).
-However, the king’s queen and concubines, jealous of her beauty, spread false stories claiming that Thonbanhla was actually very ugly and so large that she could not pass through the city gates.
-As a result, she was left outside the city walls, ignored by the king, and eventually died of grief.
-She then became a nat spirit.

-Another version holds that Thonbanhla was originally from the village of Kansun Nyaung in Hanthawaddy.
-Because of her three-times-daily beauty transformation, her parents presented her to King Duttabaung.
-As in the first version, the palace women grew jealous and spread lies about her size, leading the king to abandon her outside the city, where she died of sorrow and became a nat.

-A separate narrative identifies Thonbanhla as the younger sister of the nat Maung Tint De (also known as Maung Tintala).
+According to legend, Thonbanhla was the younger sister of the nat Maung Tint De (also known as Maung Tintala).
 After her family was involved in a dispute, she fled to Rakhine, where the Rakhine king adopted her as his daughter.
 Later, she married King Smim Htaw Yama of Utthala and gave birth to a daughter, Shin Mi-hnè.
 On a journey to Tagaung to visit relatives, she fell ill and died at Tapa Taung Ri, west of Inwa, and was then deified.

 Some legends state that after her death, her daughter Shin Nemi (also called Shinnae Mi) missed her so deeply that she too died as a child in Daung Ri village, becoming a nat herself.

 Depiction

 Thonbanhla is typically portrayed standing atop an ogre who bends over a dais supported by an elephant.
 Her hair is braided into a topknot.
 She places her right hand on her chest and lets her left arm fall gracefully by her side.
 In some depictions, she stands on a giant elephant-shaped seat, with a detailed headdress and ornamental features symbolizing her nobility and sorrow.